nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_datetime.md

 - long -> StringDateWrapper(String: format) -> String

+## ToCqlDuration

+Convert the input double value into a CQL {@link CqlDuration} object, by setting months to zero, and using the fractional part as part of a day, assuming 24-hour days.

+- double -> ToCqlDuration() -> com.datastax.oss.driver.api.core.data.CqlDuration

 ## ToCqlDurationNanos

-Convert the input value into a {@link com.datastax.driver.core.Duration} by reading the input as total nanoseconds, assuming 30-month days.
+Convert the input value into a {@link CqlDuration} by reading the input as total nanoseconds, assuming 30-month days.

-- long -> ToCqlDurationNanos() -> com.datastax.driver.core.Duration
+- long -> ToCqlDurationNanos() -> com.datastax.oss.driver.api.core.data.CqlDuration

 ## ToDate